Skip to main content

 Graduation data and analysis

 Graduation rates are measured as the number of graduates each year, by major.
-The charts below show graduates of the College of Management programs.
+The charts below show graduates of the College of Business and Management programs.

 Undergrad: The very large programs (Accounting and Business Administration) are relatively stable.
 Within the large programs, the BS in HRM and the BS in MIS have the highest overall growth.
 The others in this category show less overall and also less consistency in growth.
 In the small programs, the BAS degrees remain small but stable, the BS in Supply Chain and Operations began having graduates in 2015, and we expect continuous growth in that area.
 The remaining two in this group (BS in Econ and BS in Intl Business) have no obvious trends.